- TAX INFO

 - From whom you withheld (and did not refund) any federal income tax under the backup withholding rules regardless of the amount of the payment.

 Exceptions to reporting.
-No Form 1099-INT is required to be filed for payments made to exempt recipients or for interest excluded from reporting.
+No Form 1099-INT must be filed for payments made to exempt recipients or to interest excluded from reporting.